kevinma0/kevinma0.github.io/_pages/about.md

 <canvas class="vh-75" id="needles" style="background:#ea5a41"></div>
 </div> -->

-I grew up a combination of snowy Michigan and smoggy Beijing, in that order.
-[Illustration](/illo) is my first love.
+I was raised in a combination of snowy Michigan and smoggy Beijing.
+[Drawing](/illo) is my first love.

 I've designed for a couple of teams -
    HTC, IBM, and various research labs.
 At school I studied Information Science, with a focus on Human Computer Interaction.

    After graduation I [hitchhiked across the US](/hitchhiking).
 I'm exhausted from doing the 'thumbs up' for so long, but excited to get back to making things.
 Working on something interesting?

    Feel free to [reach out and let's chat](mailto:kym5@cornell.edu)!